Dharma Outreach Program

 Thanks to your generous support, the Thich Nhat Hanh Foundation is actively engaged in supporting initiatives to strengthen our beloved community and bring mindfulness teachings to populations with low accessibility to the Dharma.

-Community leaders submit an application to the Grant Committee that undergoes a review process.
-Funding has supported initiatives such as monastic mindfulness tours, scholarships to make retreats more accessible, social justice and racial equity events, sangha building resources, transportation for Dharma Teacher travel, online Dharma resources, stipend to support local Days of Mindfulness, young adult outreach, etc.
+Community leaders are able to submit an application, which then undergoes a review process by our Grants Committee.
+Funding has supported initiatives such as monastic mindfulness tours, scholarships to make retreats more accessible, social justice and racial equity events, mindfulness teaching programs in schools and prisons, sangha building resources, transportation for Dharma Teacher travel, online Dharma resources, stipends to support local Days of Mindfulness and young adult outreach.

 Monastic Teaching Tour in Liberia